Skip to main content

 What to Pack

-SPF 50+ sunscreen and wide-brimmed hat - UV index of 8 combined with desert reflection creates intense exposure even in 'cooler' temperatures
+SPF 50+ sunscreen and a wide-brimmed hat - that UV index of 8 combined with high-altitude desert locations means you'll burn in 15-20 minutes without protection, even when it doesn't feel that hot

 Insider Knowledge